GOME seeks to buy almost 500 stores from jailed founder

 Zhang, 62, is a veteran in China's fast-growing home appliance industry who sold his interests in Beijing Dazhong in 2007 for 3.6 billion yuan to GOME.

-GOME would focus on the domestic market and currently had no plan to expand overseas, Zhang said.
+GOME would focus on the domestic market and currently had no plan to expand overseas, Zhang added.

-GOME, which posted a 30.1 percent jump in net profit for the first half of 2011, has said it will focus expansion on second-tier Chinese cities as the country's drive to build more affordable housing over the next five years spurs demand.
+GOME, which posted a 30.1 percent jump in net profit for the first half of 2011 on solid sales growth, has said it will focus expansion on second-tier Chinese cities over the next few years as the country's drive to build more affordable housing over the next five years would spur demand.

-"It (China's affordable housing scheme) will lend tremendous support to the businesss of appliance distributors.
-This is a big pie for us," Zhang said.

-But some analysts say China's crackdown on property speculation, now centred on major cities, will limit appliance demand growth.
-There have been media reports that China is likely to spread its home purchase restriction to more cities.

 GOME, with a market capitalisation of about $7.5 billion, competes with Suning Appliance (002024.SZ), China's largest appliance chain, and foreign players such as Best Buy (BBY.N).